Mikenziokah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-displays the result of addition
+prints the result of deviding